OWASP/API-Security/2023/en/src/0xa8-security-misconfiguration.md

   * include applicable Security Headers
 * Restrict incoming content types/data formats to those that meet the business/ functional requirements.
-* Implement a proper Cross-Origin Resource Sharing (CORS) policy on APIs expected to be accessed from browser-based clients (e.g. web app front-ends).
 * Ensure all servers in the HTTP server chain (e.g. load balancers, reverse and forward proxies, and back-end servers) process incoming requests in a uniform manner to avoid desync issues.